Posted on

 Case Study Details

-PepsiCo needed to lay anti slip flooring at various points in their industrial plant in Chile, both to replace existing surfaces which had lost their effectiveness and create new ones across the site.
+PepsiCo needed to lay anti slip flooring in 12 different sections across their production plant in Chile, both to replace existing surfaces which had lost their effectiveness and create new safe areas.

-12 different sections needed laying.
-These included the gritting of stainless steel ladders and staircases; the tiled floor of a warehouse; concrete corridors; a metal ramp; and the surface of an open lift used to transport goods between floors.
+The floor surfaces requiring treatment included the tiled floor of a warehouse, concrete corridors, a metal ramp, stainless steel ladders and staircases, and an open lift used to transport goods between floors.

-Because of the scale of the application, the maintenance team carrying out the job wanted to find as cost effective and convenient method for laying anti slip surfaces as possible.
+Because of the large scale of the application, the maintenance team wanted to find the most cost-effective and convenient method for laying anti slip surfaces possible.

-Masking tape was used to mark out where the anti slip strips were required.
-The surface was then painted with Liquid Metal, silicon carbide was sprinkled over the epoxy coating, and the masking tape removed.
+Masking tape was used to mark out where the anti slip strips were required and the exposed surface painted with Liquid Metal.
+Whist the epoxy coating remained tacky, silicon carbide grit was sprinkled over the top.
+The masking tape was then removed.

 Liquid Metal and silicone carbide grit are used to create anti slip flooring at the PepsiCo industrial plant in Chile

-Completed refurbishment of the anti slip surface on the stainless steel floor using Liquid Metal and silicone carbide grit
+Completed refurbishment of the anti slip surface on the stainless steel floor using Liquid Metal and silicon carbide grit

 If you have an application you would like to enquire about, then please get in touch